zd2horton/secondtest/_posts/2024-08-20-GameplayProgramming.md

 ```

 <p style="text-align: center;">
 This logic verifying correct/incorrect combinations was very convoluted and inefficient, being responsible for aforementioned issues.
-Recently, it has been fully overhauled.<br>
+Recently, it has been fully overhauled.<br><br>

 The following is placed on each tile, now sending an activated tile's colour as a string to the new code if the new sequence string doesn't already contain it.
 This is done so the final string has each colour only once, as the correct sequence itself does.</p>